-My name is Dana Brown and I will be entering my third year on The Hill and I am thrilled that you will be here with me.
+My name is Dana Brown and I will be entering my fourth and final year on The Hill (insert tears) and I am thrilled that you will be here with me.
 I am an out-of-state student from Brownsburg, Indiana, a suburban town just west of Indianapolis.
-My major is Sport Management and I have a double minor in Event and Facility Management and Business Administration.
+My major is Sport Management and I have a minor in Business Administration.
 I am not only your counselor at H4 but also your directional leader!
-(You’re probably super confused in the current moment as you have no idea what that means, but it will make a lot more sense in a few weeks, just hang in there!)
+(You’re probably super confused in the current moment as you have no idea what that means, but it will make a lot more sense in a few weeks, just hang in there!).

-Please do not hesitate to use that Topper email of yours and send me any questions you may have.
-I may not answer right away, but I promise I’ll get back to you.
+Please do not hesitate to use that Topper email of yours and send any questions you may have to firstname.lastname@example.org.
+I may not answer right away but I promise I’ll get back to you.
 I hope you are as excited for H4 as I am!
 I’ll see you real soon!